AxeWP/wp-graphql-gravity-forms/docs/form-field-support.md

 Developers wishing to support a custom Gravity Forms field that can resolve into multiple input types can make use of [the `graphql_gf_form_field_child_types` filter](recipes/register-custom-form-field.md).

+## Mutation Support

+Currently, only certain Form fields are supported by GraphQL mutations and [can be used to submit entries and draft entries](submitting-forms.md).
+Form fields without an explicitly registered `FormFieldValuesInput` are given the default `value` input, however most custom Gravity Forms fields will require [replacing that with a different `FieldValueInput` instance](recipes/register-custom-field-value-inputs.md)

 ## `Supported` , `Experimental` , and `Unsupported` fields

 At this stage of development, we category Gravity Forms fields into three types.